 Nonhormonal intrauterine device (IUD)

-Heavy menstrual bleeding is a common side effect of a nonhormonal IUD.
+Heavy menstrual bleeding is a side effect of a nonhormonal IUD.
 After a few months with your IUD, you may find that bleeding becomes less severe.

 Blood thinners can lead to blood flow problems and heavier menstrual flow.